About

 - Value maps that stop safely when an unseen value appears.

-- Numeric operations and basic unit conversions.
+- Numeric operations, binary math between fields, and basic unit conversions.

 What It Does Not Do